Become a Urology Technician

 Urology technicians work in laboratories, hospitals and clinics assisting urologists with the diagnosis and treatment of urinary disorders.
 Their duties include reviewing patient records, explaining procedures, setting up equipment and assisting with tests.
-Urology technicians might also take ultrasound images of the bladder and perform catheterizations.
-Technicians may need to spend many work hours standing and might be required to move or lift patients.
+Urology technicians also might take ultrasound images of the bladder and perform catheterizations.
+They might spend many work hours standing and be required to move or lift patients.

 Find schools that offer these popular programs